-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2017
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2018

-RMD controls the exposure by setting the limits which is in accordance to Head Office.
-RMD monitors the exposures through Foreign Exchange Position Limit, Interest Rate 10BPV, Foreign Exchange Positions 10BPV and Loss Cut Limit.
+RMD controls the exposure by setting the limits which are in accordance to Head Office's policy.
+RMD monitors the exposures through Foreign Exchange Position Limit, Interest Rate 10 Basis Point Value ("BPV"), Foreign Exchange Positions 10BPV and Loss Cut Limit.